bescott9944/SpectrWm-Binary-Build/Install-guide.md

        |  ._   _ _|_  _. | | __ /__     o  _|  _    ._ _   _|
       _|_ | | _>  |_ (_| | |    \_| |_| | (_| (/_ o | | | (_|

-Hello and thanks you for looking at my project.
+Hello and thank you for looking at my project.
 This is install guide and process I followed to build the binary files for installing/building the new Spectrwm build and the dependencies that are needed to build the newer binary version of SpectrWm...
 I am doing this build to make a manual install...
 06/29/2020 -Bruce